jeffvincent/talks/lifting-heavy-ass-weights/notes.md

   * Problems can somewhat murky, lots of options, "solutions" are harder to define.
   * They need to actually *use* the product in the proper context, to see if it works for them.

+## Specific Heavy Ass Weights
+**Video**
+* Video is least investment for user - leaves them with the most energy to go and *do*.
+* Goal is partially to show them the steps, but mostly to inspire them to take action and the *first step*.
+* It links the help back up with the interface - they can watch a video on how to use WITHOUT using the product.
+HUGE.

 ## Specific Workflow Stuff
 * Users want to get it!
 * IT IS NOT RAW TALENT!
 No one has raw talent for an app